ML-KULeuven/socceraction/docs/index.rst

 If you make use of this package in your research, please consider citing the following papers.

-- Decroos, Tom, Lotte Bransen, Jan Van Haaren, and Jesse Davis. **"Actions speak louder than goals: Valuing player actions in soccer."** In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 1851-1861.
+- Tom Decroos, Lotte Bransen, Jan Van Haaren, and Jesse Davis. **"Actions speak louder than goals: Valuing player actions in soccer."** In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 1851-1861.
 2019. `[link]`__